JivkoJelev91/Discord-Bot/README.md

 *  <b>Keep your token carefully</b>
 *  <b>npm install</b>
 *  <b>npm start</b>
-*  <b>After you are done you can read more about it on official documentation here -> https://github.com/discordapp/discord-api-docs</b>
+*  <b>After you are done, you can read more about it on official documentation here -> https://github.com/discordapp/discord-api-docs</b>
 *  <b>Enjoy it!</b>

 ![gifImage](/Storage/images/discord.png?raw=true "Optional Title")